HdrHistogram/HdrHistogramJS/README.md

 HdrHistogramJS stores values in memory buckets.
 Memory footprint of an histogram heavily depends on 3 things:

 - the bucket size.
 A bucket can take 8, 16, 32 or 64 bits of memory.
 32 bits buckets is the default.
 - the precision of the histogram (i.e. the number of significant value digits).
-You can have up to 5 value digits, 3 value digits should be enough for most use cases.
+You can have up to 5 value digits, 3 value digits (default) should be enough for most use cases.
 - the allowed range of values.
 You can tunned this range with constructor/builder parameters _lowestDiscernibleValue_ and _highestTrackableValue_.
-If you are not sure of these values, the best option is to keep flag _autoResize_ set to true.
+If you are not sure of these values, the best option is to use flag _autoResize_, set to true by default.

-While tunning memory footprint, 'estimatedFootprintInBytes' histogram property can get quite useful since it gives you a clear indicator of the memory cost:
+While tunning memory footprint, _estimatedFootprintInBytes_ histogram property can get quite useful since it gives you a clear indicator of the memory cost:

 ```
 const histogram = hdr.build();
 console.log(histogram.estimatedFootprintInBytes);
 ```

-If you are willing some CPU cycles in favor of memory, 'packed' bucket size is highly recommended.
+If in your context saving memory is more important than saving CPU cycles, 'packed' bucket size is highly recommended.
 Available since HdrHistogramJS v1.2.0, this mode enables a very effective memory compression algorithm:

 ```
 const histogram = hdr.build({ bitBucketSize: "packed" });